5 Things Not to Buy Overseasby Fran Golden | March 10, 2017

-When you're traveling abroad, it's not a big deal to replace a broken sandal or stained T-shirt.
+When you're traveling abroad — whether you're in Europe, Asia, or South America — it's not a big deal to replace a broken sandal or stained T-shirt.
 But there are some things you just won't want to be caught without, including these five items.
 Trust us — and learn from our mistakes.

 Don't expect to find your favorite brand or even much choice in stick or roll-on varieties.
 In Europe (including Italy, France, and Spain), spray is more popular.
 It may also be hard to find an antiperspirant as opposed to a deodorant, and even if you do find a familiar brand, the strength is likely to be weaker.
 And be wary of trying something new — I once got a horrible rash from a perfumed deodorant in Thailand.

 2. Dental floss

 This may sound silly, but dental floss is relatively expensive in Europe and nearly impossible to find in some other countries.
 My husband once ran out in Shanghai and discovered that even in the city's largest pharmacy on the renowned Nanjing Dong Lu shopping street — where you can buy practically anything — there was no such thing as floss, in any flavor at all.